jarun/nnn/plugins/README.md

 There are 2 ways to run plugins:

-1. Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
-Repeating the same shortcut cancels the operation and puts you back in the original directory.

-2. To run (up to 10) plugins directly with <kbd>x-key</kbd>:
+1. Directly with <kbd>x-key</kbd>:

        export NNN_PLUG='o:fzy-open;p:mocplay;d:ndiff;m:nmount;t:thumb'

    With this, plugin `fzy-open` can be run with the keybind <kbd>xo</kbd>, `mocplay` can be run with <kbd>xp</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.
+Up to 10 plugins can have such keybinds.

+2. Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
+Repeating the same shortcut cancels the operation and puts you back in the original directory.

 #### Contributing plugins